it-praktyk/PowerShell-Random-Works/README.md

 TO DO
 - return output as an object
 - add support for culture data provided as variable
+- add the list of cities for countries/cultures - in a separate files
+- add support for forms like 'Mr.' https://en.wikipedia.org/wiki/Mr. (?)

 LICENSE
 Copyright (c) 2016 Wojciech Sciesinski